PrefectHQ/prefect-aws/docs/ecs_guide.md

 Remember to replace the `--role-name` and `--policy-arn` with the actual role name and policy Amazon Resource Name (ARN) you want to use.

-## Step 3: Creating ECS worker service
+## Step 3: Creating an ECS worker service

 ### 1. Launch an ECS Service to host the worker